JaneliaSciComp/workstation/README.md

 ## For System Administrators

-### System Installation
+### Deployment

 The Workstation Client (this repository) is supported by a set of back-end services.
-Deploying all of these services is easily accomplished through the use of Docker containers.
+Deploying all of these services is easily accomplished through the use of Docker containers orchestrated with either Docker Compose or Docker Swarm.
 Complete documentation about deploying the entire system is available in the [jacs-cm](https://github.com/JaneliaSciComp/jacs-cm) repository.

 ### MouseLight Deployment